Veer-class corvette: INS Nipat

 INS Nipat served in the Indian Navy from 5 December 1988 to 28 April 2016.
 INS Nipat was commissioned at Poti, Soviet Union (now in Georgia) on 5 December 1988.
 Lieutenant Commander GV Babu was the commissioning Commanding Officer of the ship.
-The ship was manned by a crew of about 100 officers and sailors.
+The ship was crewed by a complement of about 100 officers and sailors.
 The ship was propelled by four gas turbine engines, and was designed to attain a maximum speed of 42 knots.
-These ship was designed to carry four Surface to Surface Guided Missiles, one Medium Range Anit-Aircraft Gun (an AK 176) and a Close in Weapon System with two AK 630 Guns and associated Radar.
+These ships were designed to carry four Surface to Surface Guided Missiles, one Medium Range Anit-Aircraft Gun (an AK 176) and a Close in Weapon System with two AK 630 Guns and associated Radar.
 The original INS Nipat served as a frontrunner, alongside sister ship INS Veer during the naval offensive on Karachi harbour in the Indo-Pakistani War of 1971.
 The ship has also been forward deployed off the coast of Gujarat, and India's maritime border on numerous occasions to protect offshore assets.
 After completing 28 years of commissioned service, INS Nipat was decommissioned on 28 April 2016.
 At the time of decommissioning, the ship's commanding officer was Cdr D Chakrapani, and the ship was assigned to the 22nd Killer Squadron.
 Nipat and Veer, which was also decommissioned on the same day, were the first Veer class corvettes to be decommissioned from the Indian Navy.